fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Space and Environment
 28: Charles W. J. Withers, "Place and the ‘Spatial Turn’ in _Geography and in History_,” 637–58.

-30: William Cronon, "The Trouble With Wilderness: Or, Getting Back to the Wrong Nature," _Environmental History_ 1, no. 1 (Jan., 1996): 7-28.
+30: William Cronon, "The Trouble With Wilderness: Or, Getting Back to the Wrong Nature," 7-28.

 ### Reflections